Conflux-Chain/python-conflux-sdk/docs/en/README.md

 ### Run Code Examples Online!

 All code examples can be run online in [mybinder](https://mybinder.org/).
 You can click `🚀` -> `Binder` on the top bar to activate the running environment.
 All dependencies wil be installed and the example can be run immediately.

-### Localization

-Currently this documentation supports:

-* English version
-* Chinese version

-And welcome to provide translation in [GitLocalize](https://gitlocalize.com/repo/8175).